 The Patriotic Order Sons of America (P.O.S. of A.) is one of America's oldest patriotic and fraternal societies still in existence.
-It once had several hundred Camps (lodges) with several thousand members in the United States of America The and its territories, but is now only found in Pennsylvania and North Carolina.
+It once had several hundred Camps (lodges) with several thousand members in the United States of America The and its territories, but is now only found in Pennsylvania.

 Its motto is "God, Our Country and Our Order."

 Origin of the Order:

 The Order of the Junior Sons of America was founded December 10, 1847 in Philadelphia, PA, by Dr. Reynell Coates (December 10, 1802 - April 27, 1886).
 Dr. Coates was a surgeon, scientist, statesman, naturalist, teacher, poet, lecturer and essayist, and wished to found a fraternity for American boys to serve as a "High School of American Patriotism."